 Blades boss Danny Wilson is without defender Neill Collins (broken cheekbone) and striker Shaun Miller (cruciate knee ligament), meanwhile keeper Mark Howard (thigh) and defender Lescinel Jean-Francois (knee) have returned to training but are unlikely to see first team action soon.
 Whilst fellow defender Matt Hill (broken jaw) is also ruled out and expected to return to training at the beginning of March.

-Blades boss Danny Wilson could field Kevin McDonald, 23 to face his former club.
-He joined Meadow Lane on loan from Burnley in February 2011 until the end of the season – making his debut in a 2-0 home defeat to Exeter City and went onto make 10 (+1) appearances for the club.
+Blades boss Danny Wilson is likely field Kevin McDonald to face his former club.
+He joined Meadow Lane on loan from Burnley in February 2011 until the end of the season - making his debut in a 2-0 home defeat to Exeter City and went onto make 10 (+1) appearances for the Magpies.

 Nott's County saw last Saturday's fixture at Portsmouth postponed due to a waterlogged pitch, leaving there New Years Day defeat at home to Milton Keynes Dons (1-2) there last match action, having gone almost three weeks without a fixture has left the Magpies 14th (36 points) in the table with three games in hand over United - however they are without a league win since 24th November 2012 when they beat Swindon Town by a single goal.